hybridindie/sensu-docker/README.md

 Modify the client config /etc/sensu/config.json with the necessary information.

 Replace `%RABBITMQ_ADDR_OR_IP%` with the address for RabbitMQ from the docker-compose launch.
+Replace `%RABBITMQ_PASSWD%` with the password for RabbitMQ found in the /usr/local/etc/sensu-docker/sensu.env file.
 Replace `%NODE_NAME%` with a unique name to identify this client.
 Replace `%HOSTNAME%` with the hostname or IP of the client.